github/developer.github.com/content/guides/best-practices-for-integrators.md

 Interested in integrating with the GitHub platform?
 [You're in good company](https://github.com/integrations).
 This guide will help you design a flexible system that provides the best experience for your users, and ensure that both services maintain a secure connection.

-## Secure the payloads delivered from GitHub
+## Secure payloads delivered from GitHub

 It's very important that you secure [the payloads sent from GitHub](/v3/activity/events/types/).
 Although no personal information is transmitted, for private repositories, leaking information is generally considered a bad practice.